axch/dysvunctional-language/ls/fol/README.md

 reach too far outside the expectations of any subsequent compiler to whose input language FOL may be translated.

-Specifically, VL and DVL produces huge piles of tiny procedures that pass each other huge piles of data structures (mostly closure records) that contain each other, with many useless layers and redundant paths.
+Specifically, VL and DVL produce huge piles of tiny procedures that pass each other huge piles of data structures (mostly closure records) that contain each other, with many useless layers and redundant paths.
 To clean this up, the FOL optimizer aggressively inlines procedures,